 4. Unbalance resistance of the Grid Rotor starter

-When the three-phase voltage, the impedance of the stator, rotor, and the externally connected resistances to the rotor is perfectly balanced, the stator current of all three phases will be balanced.
+When the three-phase voltage, the impedance of the stator, rotor, and externally connected resistances to the rotor are perfectly balanced, the stator current of all three phases will be balanced.

-Any difference in the phase voltage or impedance of the motor circuit will lead to the problem of an unbalanced current in the stator.
-The unbalancing of the stator current is a matter of serious concern in view of the operational reliability of the motor.
+Any difference in the motor circuit’s phase voltage or impedance leads to an unbalanced current in the stator.
+The unbalancing of the stator current is a matter of serious concern because of the operational reliability of the motor.

 Definition as per NEMA:

 The voltage unbalance is defined as the maximum deviation from the average of three-phase voltage or current, divided by the average of the three-phase voltage or current.
-The voltage unbalance is expressed in percent.
-According to NEMA (National Electrical Manufacturers Association of USA) standard equation is as given below.
+It is expressed in percent.
+According to NEMA (National Electrical Manufacturers Association of USA), the standard equation is expressed below.

-The unbalanced voltage and current in the electrical network can be resolved into three balanced systems a positive sequence, negative sequence, and zero sequence components.
-If an electrical system is balanced, the negative sequence and zero sequence components would be absent.
-In case the phase current is unbalanced, the unbalanced current can be resolved into positive and negative and zero sequence current.
-The unbalance system voltage and circuit impedance causes the unbalanced current in the induction motor.
+The unbalanced voltage and current in the electrical network can be resolved into three balanced systems: positive sequence, negative sequence, and zero sequence components.
+The negative and zero sequence components would be absent if an electrical system is balanced.
+If the phase current is unbalanced, the unbalanced current can be resolved into positive, negative, and zero sequence current.
+The unbalanced system voltage and circuit impedance cause the unbalanced current in the induction motor.

-Why the torque delivering capacity reduces with unbalance current?
+Why does the torque-delivering capacity reduce with an unbalanced current?

-The positive sequence current produces a positive torque which rotates the motor in the forward direction.
-The negative sequence current produces the backward rotating magnetic field and torque in the motor.
+The positive sequence current produces a positive torque that rotates the motor in the forward direction.
+The negative sequence current produces the backward-rotating magnetic field and produces the opposite torque to the positive sequence component.
 Thus, the torque produced by the negative sequence current tries to retard the motor by exerting opposite torque.
 The net torque produced in the motor is;

 Net Torque= Tp-Tn

-Tp and Tn is the torque produced by the positive and negative sequence current.
+Tp and Tn are the torque produced by the positive and negative sequence currents.

-The net torque of the motor reduces with unbalance in voltage and the total motor current increases that cause a temperature rise in the winding.
-The winding insulation of the motor gets halved with every temperature rise of 10 degrees centigrade.
+The net torque of the motor reduces with an unbalance in voltage, and the total motor current increases, causing a temperature rise in the winding.
+The life of the winding insulation of the motor gets halved with every temperature rise of 10 degrees centigrade.

-The following graph shows the relation between motor loss and temperature rise with unbalance in voltage.
-With an increase in voltage unbalance the heat loss in the motor increase and consequently, the efficiency of the motor gets reduced.
+The following graph shows the relation between motor loss and temperature rise with an unbalanced voltage.
+With an increase in voltage imbalance, the heat loss in the motor increases, and consequently, the motor’s efficiency gets reduced.

-The operation of a motor with above a 5% unbalance condition is not recommended, and will probably result in damage to the motor.
-The efficiency of the motor gets reduced with an increase in voltage unbalance.
+Operating a motor above a 5% unbalanced voltage condition is not recommended and will probably damage the motor.
+The efficiency of the motor gets reduced with an increase in voltage imbalance.

-A 450 KW,6.6 KV slip ring motor used for fan application was tripping with the unbalance current fault.
-The motor was checked thoroughly and found that the following circuits were alright.
+A 450 KW,6.6 KV slip ring motor used for fan application tripped with the unbalanced current fault.
+The motor was checked thoroughly, and the following circuits were all right.